mongodb/libmongocrypt/README.md

 # libmongocrypt #
 The companion C library for client side encryption in drivers.

+# Bugs / Feature Requests #

+If you have encountered a bug, or would like to see a new feature in libmongocrypt, please open a case in our issue management tool, JIRA:

+- `Create an account and login <https://jira.mongodb.org>`_.
+- Navigate to `the MONGOCRYPT project <https://jira.mongodb.org/browse/MONGOCRYPT>`_.
+- Click **Create Issue** - Please provide as much information as possible about the issue type and how to reproduce it.

 ## Documentation ##
 See [The Integration Guide](integrating.md) to integrate with your driver.